Best crossover cars and small SUVs 2021

 The Duster is our favourite car in Dacia’s line-up.
 An interloper from the class above, it’s a mid-sized SUV that nonetheless can be secured for less than many of the smaller, supermini-derived models on the market.
 Refreshingly, it’s a ‘proper’ SUV, too; with its tall suspension and optional four-wheel drive, the Duster is a genuinely capable off-roader that has found favour with those whose car needs to cope with farm tracks, bad weather or the odd jaunt over a field.
 Dacia has even introduced a petrol/LPG Bi-Fuel option, alongside the regular petrol and diesel models.

-It may not be the most exciting model to drive, nor the safest or best-equipped, but the Duster is simply impossible to ignore thanks to its sheer bang for buck.
+It may not be the most exciting model to drive, nor the safest or best-equipped, but the Duster is simply impossible to ignore thanks to its sheer bang for the bucks.

 Tell us your favourite current small SUV or crossover in the comments section below...